Gratitude: Why Bother?

-I’m certainly not suggesting a Pollyanna approach to negativity, a covering over or ignoring of what needs to be dealt with in dealing with the negative stuff of life, but rather choosing at times to focus on gratitude.
+I’m not suggesting a Pollyanna approach to negativity, a covering over or ignoring of what needs to be dealt with in dealing with the negative stuff of life, but rather choosing at times to focus instead on gratitude.
 It can be a positive daily choice, like choosing to brush one’s teeth every morning or sticking to an exercise regime.
 When I open the frig and have that moment of gratitude for the food inside, it changes how I am in the world for a time afterwards.
 That is the person I want to bring to the world more and more.
-In this coming year, I want to perpetuate gratitude in my life and let it spill into my interactions with the people in my life.
+I want to perpetuate gratitude in my life and let it spill into my interactions with the people in my life.

 The wonderful thing about gratitude is that it really is a choice.
 We can choose to think grateful thoughts and contemplate the things we have to be grateful for.
 Any time I want to experience that incredibly wonderful feeling that gratitude brings, all I have to do is remember the things I’m grateful for.
 There are always plenty.